sa-fw-an/Android-RAT/README.md

-# AndroidRAT Builder
+# Android-RAT

-**AndroidRAT Builder** is an educational tool for generating, patching, and managing Android Meterpreter payloads, with extended compatibility for Android 15.
+**Android-RAT** is an educational tool for generating, patching, and managing Android Meterpreter payloads, with extended compatibility for Android 15.
 This project allows you to easily create, patch (add a visible UI for modern Android versions), sign, and deploy Android Meterpreter APK payloads, as well as launch a Metasploit handler — all from a simple Python command-line menu.

 ---